aws/aws-encryption-sdk-c/docker-images/README.md

 # Docker images for testing

-## How are these used
+## How are the Docker images used ?

 The project uses AWS CodeBuild to launch tests on GitHub pull request submission, with prebuilt Docker containers stored as artifacts in ECR.

+## How are the Docker images built ?

+A CodePipeline setup will fire either on a webhook or schedule and rebuild the docker containers, uploading them to ECR.
+The automation to get Windows images to built under this pipeline is complex and not currently implemented.
+Images can also be built manually.

-## Linux
+## Linux Docker file layout

-Each distribution folder contains a script directory (`bin`) intended for use by a build job to install dependanies and setup the docker image for future testing.
+Each distribution folder contains a script directory (`bin`) intended for use by a build job to install dependencies and setup the docker image for future testing.
 The  version folder contain a Dockerfile and buildspec.yml used by CodeBuild to generate the images.
-The docker-compose.yml file allows some abstraction of installed version dependancies.
-The file is generated with the `gen_compose.py` script.
+The docker-compose.yml file allows some abstraction of installed version dependencies.
+The file is generated with the `gen_compose.py` script manually when OS or dependency version changes are needed.

 ## Manually Building Linux Docker Images

-As an example, `docker-compose build ubuntu_18.04_OpenSSL_1_1_0-stable` would build Ubuntu 18.04 with OpenSSL 1.1.0 and all the other nessisary pre-requisits installed.
+As an example, `docker-compose build ubuntu_18.04_OpenSSL_1_1_0-stable` would build Ubuntu 18.04 with OpenSSL 1.1.0 and all the other necessary prerequisites installed.

 ## Windows